zZelman/AutoReddit/README.md

 Description:

 This is a minor bot intended to be run while the user is doing other things, such as at work, at class, or simply doing other things on the computer.
-It works by asking the user via command line arguments for things such as the Reddit page, how many searches, how often to do those searches, etc. It then sorts the downloaded links by their net upvotes, and displays them in decending order to the user.
+It parses a config file "bot.config" which the user can edit, within reason (see config file).
+The HTML Generator section of the bot generates a minimalist html file, and presents it to the user.

 TODO:

 * Google Chrome support
-* Varification that this is actually cross platform
+* Verification that this is actually cross platform
-* GUI for displaying the links -> IDEA: HTML generator
+* New module: music subreddit player